zoe976/lightmvc/README.md

-# Osiguranje
+# Light MVC

-This is simple osiguranje project.
+This is simple php MVC project.

 ## Installation
 1. clone this repository